 After assembly and transmitter setup, confirm that the control surfaces are centered.
-The model must be powered up and bound to the transmitter in AS3X mode, with the throttle left at zero.
+The model must be powered up bound to the transmitter in AS3X mode. with the throttle left at zero.
 When enabled, SAFE mode is active at power up.
 AS3X mode is activated when the throttle is raised above 25% for the first time after being powered on.
 It is normal for the control surfaces to respond to aircraft movement if the aircraft is in AS3X or SAFE modes.

-- 1. Verify the trims and subtrims on your transmitter are zero - 2.
-Power up the model in AS3X mode and leave the throttle at zero
+- 1. Verify the trims and subtrims on your transmitter are 0. - 2.
+Power up the model in AS3X mode and leave the throttle at 0. - 3.
+Verify the control surface tips are mechanically centered. - 4.
+If you need to make an adjustment, rotate the clevis on the linkage to alter the linkage length between the servo arm and the control horn.